jeremykendall/bookshelf/README.md

 Usage
 -----

-To use the app, clone it, check out to whichever tag you want, and do the following:
+To use the app, clone it, check out whichever branch you want, and do the following:

 * Initialize the database via `php data/db/db-setup.php`